kimatron/dive-in/README.md

 - **User Profiles**: Full implementation of user profiles with customizable options.
 - **Saving Favourites**: Functionality for users to bookmark and save their favorite posts.
-- **Personal Bios and Info**: Ability for users to add and edit their personal bios and information from the front end.
+- **Personal Bios and Info**: Ability for users to add and edit their bios and information from the front end.
 - **Featured and Related Posts**: Systems for showcasing featured posts and displaying related content within blog posts.
 - **Images in Blog Posts**: Support for embedding and displaying images within blog content.